NOAA-GSL/VxIngest/scripts/VXingest_utilities/import/README.md

 2. Script enforces execution as `amb-verif`.
 3. `cbimport` is expected at `${HOME}/cbtools/bin/cbimport`.
 4. On macOS, `nproc` is not available by default; use an alias such as `alias nproc="sysctl -n hw.ncpu"`.
+5. The container should create `/opt/data/logs`, `/opt/data/archive`, `/opt/data/temp`, and `/opt/data/xfer` before invoking the script when starting from a clean volume.

 ### Processing Flow